1954 Jaguar D-Type Works

 After several more entries by Berry, OKV 2 was returned to the factory for maintenance, and the engine, gearbox, and rear axle were rebuilt.
-An accident at the season-ending Tourist Trophy necessitated some minor chassis and bodywork, and the opportunity was taken to fit a stiffer front anti-roll bar and a new rear anti-roll bar assembly.
+An accident at the season-ending Tourist Trophy necessitated some chassis and bodywork, and the opportunity was taken to fit a stiffer front anti-roll bar and a new rear anti-roll bar assembly.
 Berry continued to race the D-Type during 1956, finishing 1st at both Oulton Park and the Goodwood Whitsun Meeting in May where Bob qualified on the pole and led from flag to flag, winning the race by 23 seconds.
-Factory notes indicate that the car returned to Jaguar following a significant accident at the latter event at Goodwood.
-In short order, the car was fully rebuilt at the factory, including a later production D-Type chassis with a steel front subframe, and was back up and competing by September, with one win and finishing between 3rd and 6th place at a number of events.
+At the later event at Goodwood, Berry was involved in a bad accident.
+The car returned to Jaguar following the incident and in short order, was fully rebuilt at the factory, including a production D-Type tub with a steel front subframe.
+Factory notes indicate that XKD 403 was then “repaired by [experimental] after ’56 Goodwood shunt.”
+The car was back up and competing by September, with one win and finishing between 3rd and 6th place at a number of events.

 In March 1957 the factory fitted XKD 403 with a full-length windscreen and a passenger door, and later that month driver Peter Blond finished 2nd at Snetterton.
 Le Mans winner Ron Flockhart roared to 1st place at the British Empire Trophy Race in early April, while Berry enjoyed several 2nd-place finishes a month later, as well as an outright victory at Oulton Park in October.
 In early 1958, the factory replaced the engine, from E 2004-9 to E 2065-9, and fitted a new gearbox, and Reg Harris then placed 2nd at Silverstone in May.